General Dynamics F-16 in 1/72 scale : kit review & modelling reports of TAMIYA kits

 The surface engraving with fine recessed panels looks great.
 There is even a loose separate panel at the upper right fuselage next to the vertical tail. (though I do not know why..).
 The RWR fairings on the nose sides are on separate parts 3A13, a14.

-The wing has two halves so needs carefull setting the dihedral but I am sure the fit is positive and will be great. (the wing halves for the kit with "full equipment" has holes to fit the different pylons; the basic kit has no pylons so no holes in the lower wing.
+The wing has two halves so needs carefull setting the dihedral. (the wing halves for the kit with "full equipment" has holes to fit the different pylons; the basic kit has no pylons so no holes in the lower wing.

 Great that TAMIYA has released